Prolific voice actor Christopher Sabat joins us for a casual conversation about life, love, and Legendary Super Saiyans

 Exactly!
 And I think that's one of the few times--I mean, I love Super, and I especially love that moment in Super where you finally get a picture of how Goku's selfish behavior can really can affect people.
 Yeah, it always works out, luckily, but he's never afraid to let his friends and family suffer for what he wants.

 But anyway, Vegeta, you see so much about him over the series and the movies, and he's just the best character to play.
 He's sarcastic and gets to say mean things, which is really fun to do as an actor, because Vegeta is like that friend that you have who says the things that you really wish you could say, but are kind of afraid to, y'know?
-The friend of yours who kind of embarrasses you, but you're kinda happy to happy to have him around when you really need to get something done?
+The friend of yours who kind of embarrasses you, but you're kinda happy to have him around when you really need to get something done?
 But then he becomes a family man, and proves that he can be a good father and a good husband and a good man, and what a remarkable shift we've had after all this time with him.

 Cartoon characters rarely do that, y'know?
 The Hulk's always gonna be the Hulk, and Captain America's gonna be Captain America, but Vegeta's a really interesting guy, and we get to see all sides of him.